m0dd0/fusion_addin_framework/docs/source/examples.rst

 very basic addin.
 All other event handlers that can be connected to Fusions `Command
 <https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-0550963a-ff63-4183-b0a7-a1bf0c99f821>`_
-class are also supported by the framework.
+class are supported by the framework as well.
 You can pass the corresponding notify-function as an argument to the ``faf.AddinCommand`` class.
 Use the name of the event as attribute name.
 Optionally you can add an "on"-prefix to the attribute name.